a13xp0p0v/kernel-build-containers/README.md

                      -s src -o out [-k kconfig] [-q] [-t] ...

-Build Linux kernel using kernel-build-containers
+Build the Linux kernel using kernel-build-containers

 positional arguments:
   ...                   additional arguments for 'make', can be separated by -- delimiter